 “Stan Laurel, Oliver Hardy and Jimmy Finlayson, Hal Roach’s trio of star comedians, spent a day in jail the other day, but it was in the interests of fun-making for a new movie.”

-It is interesting to note that even at this stage in their developing careers, they’re still considered a ‘trio of star comedians’, alongside Mr. Finlayson, and to be fair, you’d have to say, why not?
+It’s interesting to note that even at this stage in their developing careers, they’re still considered a ‘trio of star comedians’, alongside Mr. Finlayson, and to be fair, you’d have to say, why not?
 Fin always played consistently well in all his films, with very strong and recognisable character traits.
 He was always very reliably funny and so rightly deserved to be headlining the bill with our own dynamic duo.
 The triple-header was not to last however, as this would be the boys’ pivotal breakaway movie, even though Finlayson was once again cast in a prominent role.

 The opening scene is just lovely and sets the tone not only for the rest of the film, but for their on screen relationship over the next 24 years.
-Ollie helps himself to his last roll-up cigarette (kept under his hat) and seeing that Stan doesn’t have one he tears it in two and graciously shares it with his mate.
+Sitting, somewhat downhearted, Ollie helps himself to his last roll-up cigarette (kept under his hat) and seeing that Stan doesn’t have one he tears it in two and graciously shares it with his mate.
 They then quickly realise that neither of them has a match to light them with.
 Ollie, beautifully flicks his half away and dejectedly stares into space with head in hands, whilst Stan takes his tobacco and snorts it, causing one almighty sneeze.
 Ollie’s reaction to this unexpected outburst is just comedy gold and laugh-out-loud funny.

-Stan’s unfamiliarity with silver service and table etiquette quickly shows through and he ends up chasing a grape with a fork, from off the top of his fruit cocktail, onto and around his plate, along the table and ends up first dropping it down the back of Fin’s wife’s dress and then, having retrieved it by hand, he then repeats the exercise, this time with a spoon, and then flirts the offending grape into Finlayson’s eye.
+Stan’s unfamiliarity with silver service and table etiquette quickly show through and he ends up chasing a grape with a fork, from off the top of his fruit cocktail, onto and around his plate, along the table and ends up first dropping it down the back of Fin’s wife’s dress and then, having retrieved it by hand, he then repeats the exercise, this time with a spoon, and then flirts the offending grape into Finlayson’s eye.
 To me, this scene just never stops being funny, I think down to Stan’s focused determination, but mostly due to the reactions of Fin.
-James Finlayson was just an absolute master at reacting to the boys’ right from the get-go.
-He was superb in their first film together, Love ‘Em and Weep as he was in every one of the 33 films he made with them.
+James Finlayson was an absolute master at reacting to the boys’ right from the get-go and with one squinting look he can have an audience in stitches.
+He was superb in his very first film with both Laurel and Hardy, Love ‘Em and Weep, just as he was in every one of the 33 films they made together.

-Over the years, directors and supporting actors would come and go and even the studios responsible for making the films would change hands over the coming years, from this point on, there was always a reliable and unmistakable constant that fans could and would return to again and again, even long after their mortal passing – Mr. Hardy and his good friend Mr. Laurel.
+Over the years, directors and supporting actors would come and go and even the studios responsible for making and distributing the boys’ films changed hands, from this moment on, there would always be a reliable and unmistakable constant that fans could and would return to again and again, even long after their mortal passing – that constant was Mr. Hardy and his good friend Mr. Laurel.